mihaimihaila/frenzygames/docs/what-are-crowns.md

 ﻿Crowns are rewards you get in the game.
-The crowns can be spent on unlocking puzzle packs.
-When you have crowns available for spending an additional button will appear in the Store next to the money price.
+Crowns are used for unlocking puzzles.
+When you have crowns, an additional button will appear in the Store next to the money price.

-A typical puzzle pack costs **30 crowns**, but some packs have higher or lower cost depending on the number of puzzles in the pack and the release date.
+A typical puzzle pack costs **30 crowns**.
+Some packs have higher or lower cost depending on the number of puzzles in the pack and the release date.

 Puzzle Bundles (several puzzle packs sold together) cost **75 crowns**.